The extremal position of a branching random walk on the general linear group: Duality and conditioned integral limit theorems

 \subsection{Conditioned integral limit theorems}

-In this section we state several conditioned integral limit theorems, which will play important roles in Section \ref{Sec-CLLT} to establish the conditioned local limit theorems.
+In this section we state several conditioned integral limit theorems, which will play important roles in Section \ref{Sec-CLLT} to establish the conditioned local limit theorems for products of random matrices.
 In the following result we give the existence of the harmonic function $V_{s}$ under the changed measure $\bb Q_s^x$, and states some of its properties.

-\begin{proposition} Assume condition \ref{Condi-density} and $\kappa'(s) = 0$ for some $s \in I_{\mu}^{+} \cup I_{\mu}^{-}$. \begin{enumerate} \item For any $x \in \bb P(V)$ and $y \geq 0$, the following limit exists:
+\begin{proposition} Assume condition \ref{Condi-density} and $\kappa'(s) = 0$ for some $s \in I_{\mu}$. \begin{enumerate} \item For any $x \in \bb P(V)$ and $y \geq 0$, the following limit exists:

 \item For any $x \in \bb P(V)$, the function $V_{s}(x, \cdot)$ is increasing on $\bb R_+$ and there exist constants $c_1, c_2 >0$ such that for all $x \in \bb P(V)$ and $y \geq 0$,

 Moreover, $\inf_{x \in \bb P(V), y \geq 0} V_s(x, y) >0$ and $\lim_{y \to \infty} \frac{V_{s}(x,y)}{y} = 1$.